PhilWallace/apollo-8.0.0_control_opt/README.md

 ## How to use?

-According to co-simulation
+This project is expected to replace the original Apollo 8.0 for Apollo-Carla co-simulation.
+You should set up the co-simulation environment according to the bridge official: [Apollo-Carla official bridge](https://github.com/guardstrikelab/carla_apollo_bridge).

+In the meantime, you should use this project to replace the original Apollo 8.0.

+Details about environment setup: [Apollo-Carla co-simulation setup](https://github.com/guardstrikelab/carla_apollo_bridge/blob/master/docs/GettingStarted.md)

-## Modifications
+## Specific Modifications

-Compared with original Apollo 8.0 code
+Compared with original Apollo 8.0 code ()

 ```shell
 modules/control/conf/control_conf.pb.txt